mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 - Video Aspect:
 The video aspect can be configured with the following combination of options:
 Original: Original game driver resolution scaled to window keeping aspect ratio.
-Ratio Not Kept: Original game driver resolution scaled to window without keeping aspect ratio.
-With Cropping: Original game driver resolution scaled to window with cropping.
+Cropping 4/3 or 3/4: Original game driver resolution scaled to window with cropping.
 Fixed 320x240: Nominal emulated video resolution scaled to fixed 320x240.
 NOTE:If "Not Safe Render Path" is active, only fixed 320x240 is available.